python/mypy/docs/source/runtime_troubles.rst

    ImportError: cannot import name 'b' from partially initialized module 'A' (most likely due to a circular import)

-If those cycles do become a problem when running your program, there's a trick: if the import is only needed for type annotations in forward references (string literals) or comments, you can write the imports inside ``if TYPE_CHECKING:`` so that they are not executed at runtime.
+If those cycles do become a problem when running your program, there's a trick: if the import is only needed for type annotations and you're using a) the :ref:`future annotations import<future-annotations>`, or b) string literals or type comments for the relevant annotations, you can write the imports inside ``if TYPE_CHECKING:`` so that they are not executed at runtime.
 Example:

 File ``foo.py``: